ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

 ```
 python estimate_optimal_truncation.py
 ```
 This computes the estimation of the optimal truncation positions given different prefixes.
+Briefly speaking, truncation sampling is mainly based on the fact that most of the out-of-distribution tokens reside in the tail of the predicted distribution by LLMs.

 For more details such as the estimation method and its corresponding rationale, please refer to our paper.

 # To be updated!